-IV.
-PET DESIGN
+4 PET DESIGN

-To estimate the total number of RFID tags in the region of interest we code those tags and divide them into small subgroups.
+To estimate the total number of RFID tags in the region of interest, we code those tags and divide them into small subgroups.
 We show that a probabilistic estimation tree well organizes the coding structure.
 By defining an arbitrary estimating path on PET, we get an actual querying scheme to estimate tags across different subgroups and approximate the total number of tags.
-In the following sections, we first present a basic estimation algorithm of $\mathcal{O}(\log n)$ processing efficiency in Section IV-A. We present theoretical analysis of the basic algorithm in Section IV-B and then develop a practical estimation protocol in Section IV-C. Based on the basic protocol, in Section IV-D we optimize the algorithm and present an $\mathcal{O}(\log \log n)$ protocol that significantly improves the processing efficiency.
-In Section IV-E, we develop techniques to further reduce the computation and memory overhead at RFID tags.
+In the following, we first present a basic estimation algorithm of $\mathcal{O}(\log n)$ processing efficiency in Section 4.1.
+We present theoretical analysis of the basic algorithm in Section 4.2 and then develop a practical estimation protocol in Section 4.3.
+Based on the basic protocol, in Section 4.4 we optimize the algorithm and present an $\mathcal{O}(\log \log n)$ protocol that significantly improves the processing efficiency.
+In Section 4.5, we develop techniques to further reduce the computation and memory overhead at RFID tags.
+In Section 4.6, we discuss some practical issues related to PET protocol and compare with some existing approaches.